Some parts of this page may be machine-translated.

 4-1.
 AI Implementation Status by Industry

-This is data that investigates the implementation status of AI by industry.
+This is data that surveys the status of AI implementation by industry.

 Source: Created by the author from O'Reilly AI Adoption in the Enterprise 2021